We discuss 10 definitive AI chatbot trends, predictions and expectations for coming years. Dive in to find out the latest chatbot trends.

 6. More chatbot apps

 Chatbot apps have grown increasingly popular.

-When we speak of mobile apps, Google and Apple both charge a 30% “store tax” for games released through its stores – for both for the initial sale of apps, as well as any supplementary in-app purchases.
+When we speak of mobile apps, Google and Apple both charge a 30% “store tax” for games released through their stores – for both the initial sale of apps, as well as any additional in-app purchases.

 Apple and Google form a duopoly, by virtue of which they exert disproportionate power on the market.
 If you have a great idea for a mobile app or game, there is simply no other way to reach your audience.

-As app market becomes more saturated and chatbot trends look more promising, it will make more and more sense for larger organisations to focus on AI-powered workflows for their business strategy.
+As the app market becomes more saturated, it will make more and more sense for larger organisations to focus on AI-powered workflows for their business strategy.

 7. More chatbot use cases

 Chatbots are used in many industries.
 And as their capabilities and user adoption increase, expect that to grow.